-In 2012 the Connecticut River Atlantic Salmon Restoration Program was discontinued.
-DEEP subsequently developed a "Legacy Program" to maintain the popular recreational fishery for Atlantic salmon in Connecticut and also to preserve the unique and potentially important strain of southern Atlantic Salmon that had been developed during the restoration effort.
-Although some "broodstock" used for spawning are stocked, most of the salmon that are released for the recreational fishery were raised specifically for this fishery and not for use as broodstock to maintain the "Legacy Program."
-Renaming the Broodstock Areas as Management Areas will better reflect the current management of the Atlantic Salmon recreational fishery.
+Renaming the Atlantic Salmon "Broodstock Areas" as "Management Areas" will better reflect the current management of the Atlantic Salmon recreational fishery where Atlantic Salmon are raised and stocked specifically to support a recreational fishery.
 It will also better inform anglers concerning the program and eliminate the misconception expressed by some anglers that "broodstock" fish are stocked with the intention that they'll reproduce in the waters where they were released.

-Subsection (i) pertains to Trout Parks.
-This proposal adds McGovern Pond (West Hartford) to the list of Trout Parks.
-These are areas intended to facilitate fishing as a family activity, offering easy shore access for fishing and convenient parking.
+This proposal adds McGovern Pond (West Hartford) to the list of Trout Parks, areas intended to facilitate fishing as a family activity, offering easy shore access for fishing and convenient parking.
 Most are located within state or municipal parks, with amenities such as picnic tables, park benches or toilets.
 McGovern Pond is within a city preserve (Spice Bush Swamp, West Hartford), located near an urban center, and has good shore access and parking with bathroom facilities nearby.
 The City of West Hartford supports this designation.

-Subsection (I) pertains to Trophy Carp Waters.
-In March 2018, regulations establishing creel limits, length limits and special management areas (Trophy Carp Waters) for Common Carp became effective.
-Prior to this time, there were only regulations concerning methods of take for Common Carp in Connecticut, with no regulations for creel limits or length limits.
-These regulations were intended to promote shore-based catch-and-release carp fishing.
-Following establishment of these new regulations for Common Carp, the bow fishing community has expressed concern over the restrictiveness of the new regulations statewide, but especially in the Trophy Carp waters.
 A concurrent proposal (see section 3 amending sec.
 26-112-45) establishes alternative regulations (twelve fish per day creel limit, of which not more than three may exceed thirty inches in length) specific to bow fishing in select areas known to be popular bow fishing waters and this proposal makes conforming changes including removing West Thompson Reservoir from the list of Trophy Carp waters as it has few larger carp and is not frequented by catch-and-release carp anglers (the concurrent proposal also includes West Thompson Reservoir as one of the bow fishing areas).

-Additionally the catch-and-release carp fishing community noted that although an exemption from the creel and length limits to allow carp to be temporarily retained to allow measuring/weighing of larger fish exists for permitted carp fishing tournaments, no similar avenue currently exists for an individual angler wishing to measure/weigh a fish that could possibly be personal best or a new state record fish.
-This proposal would allow an individual angler fishing in Trophy Carp Waters to temporarily retain a carp that would otherwise have to be immediately released until it can be appropriately measured/weighed.
+Additionally, while an exemption from the creel and length limits to allow carp to be temporarily retained to allow measuring/weighing of larger fish exists for permitted carp fishing tournaments, no similar avenue currently exists for an individual angler wishing to measure/weigh a fish that could possibly be personal best or a new state record fish.
+This proposal allows an individual angler fishing in Trophy Carp Waters to temporarily retain a carp that would otherwise have to be immediately released until it can be appropriately measured/weighed.
+DEEP believes that these changes will continue to provide adequate protections for common carp while providing additional fishing opportunities.